+It can be hard for pastors and worship leaders to get along.
 Senior pastors sometimes adhere to the adage that familiarity breeds contempt when it comes to their relationship with their worship leader.
 Some of those myopic perspectives were taught by and learned from well-meaning ministry preparation professors and mentors.
-But if Jesus is our model for ministry and he called the disciples with whom he ministered his friends, then why shouldn’t pastors do the same in their ministry relationships?
+But if Jesus is our model for ministry and he called the disciples with whom he ministered his friends, then why shouldn’t pastors and worship leaders do the same in their relationships with one another?

 John Maxwell has concluded that over 70 percent of pastors have no close friends at all.
 So how can they possibly model for their church what it means to live in community when they are personally living in isolation?
 Part of Jesus’ Great Commandment is to love our neighbors as ourselves.
 Beyond our families we should have no closer neighbors than those with whom we partner in ministry.